chovanecm/snow-run/README.md

 3. Log in:

-Some commands require you to log in first, depending on whether they are executed through REST interface or background script.
+Some commands require you to log in first, depending on whether they are executed through the REST interface or background script.

 ```shell
 snow login